-The day I turned 17 was the day I gained one of the first and most transformative freedoms of my life: my driver’s license.
+The day I got my driver’s license was one of the most transformative experiences of my life.
 I’d been looking forward to this moment for months — years.
 As a kid raised in the suburbs, in a town without public transportation, I was excited to be able to see my friends or run an errand without having to negotiate a ride from my parents first.
 But more than that, I couldn’t wait to head out on a long, peaceful drive with no particular destination in mind.

 I know I’m not alone.
 A quick Google search of “driving as therapy” will take you to numerous articles and Reddit threads about the joys of getting out on the road to clear your head (or go for a “mind-rinse,” as one Canadian publication calls it).
 Recently, the release of Olivia Rodrigo’s Sour had people bonding over their love of aimless cruises.
 The song “Driver’s License” in particular made people yearn to get behind the wheel and take a meandering drive around the closest suburb, scream-singing along from the privacy of their own car.

 “Since the early days of motoring, psychologists have been interested in the fact that driving — as well as being one of the most complex, everyday tasks — is also one that frees up parts of the brain to think productively,” Lynne Pearce, PhD, a professor and the author of Drivetime: Literary Excursions in Automotive Consciousness, previously told Porsche.
 In safe, uncomplicated driving conditions, actually navigating one’s car occupies part of, but not all of, your brain, giving you the mental space to think calmly about other issues going on in your life, she says.
 Maybe that helps explain why my best (and sometimes my most unhinged) thinking comes while I’m behind the wheel.